magento/devdocs/guides/v2.0/config-guide/secy/secy-cron.md

 *	<a href="#config-cron-secure-apache-verify">Step 4: Verify cron is secure</a>

 <h3 id="config-cron-secure-apache-pwd">Step 1: Create a password file</h3>
-For security reasons, you can locate the password file anywhere except your Magento file system directory.
+For security reasons, you can locate the password file anywhere except your web server docroot.
 In this example, we show how to store the password file in a new directory.

 Enter the following commands as a user with `root` privileges: